Best Camera Drones for Photography (2026)

 The camera drone market in 2026 is dominated by DJI, which holds a 94% hobby market share.
 The DJI Mavic 4 Pro leads the professional tier with a 100MP Hasselblad triple-camera system, 6K/60fps HDR video, and a category-best 51-minute flight time.
 For most photographers, the DJI Air 3S (~$1,099) hits the sweet spot with a 1-inch sensor, 4K/120fps, LiDAR-assisted obstacle sensing, and 45 minutes of flight time. [src1, src2, src3]

-The sub-250g category has matured dramatically: the DJI Mini 5 Pro ($749) packs a 1-inch 50MP sensor, omnidirectional obstacle avoidance, and 52-minute rated flight time into a 249g body — avoiding FAA registration in the US and dodging most flight restrictions in the EU.
-For budget-conscious buyers, the DJI Flip (~$439) delivers a 1/1.3-inch 48MP sensor with 4K/100fps in a sub-250g, propeller-guarded design. [src1, src3, src5]
+The sub-250g category has matured dramatically: the DJI Mini 5 Pro (~$683) packs a 1-inch 50MP sensor, omnidirectional obstacle avoidance, and 52-minute rated flight time into a 249g body — avoiding FAA registration in the US and dodging most flight restrictions in the EU.
+Its recent price drop now undercuts the older Mini 4 Pro, which DJI has largely phased out.
+For budget-conscious buyers, the DJI Flip (~$349) delivers a 1/1.3-inch 48MP sensor with 4K/100fps in a sub-250g, propeller-guarded design. [src1, src3, src5]

 Top 10 Models Compared